-What if you forget to salt your pasta?
+What if you forget to salt your water?
 Toss the salt right in after draining, it won’t be the same, but the salt will melt and be absorbed by the pasta.

 - Saute veggies: While pasta is cooking, saute garlic in olive oil for a few seconds.
 Stir frequently.
 Add a bit of pesto and tomatoes and give it a stir.
 Continue cooking for a couple of minutes and stir again.
 Move ingredients to one side of the skillet, making sure the empty spot is right above the heat.
 Add a bit of pesto and broccoli to the empty spot in the skillet and cook stirring once.

 - Drain pasta: When pasta is finished cooking, drain and reserve 1 cup of pasta water.
 Set pasta aside.

 - Combine: Remove the skillet from the heat and add the remaining pesto.
 Toss in the sun-dried tomatoes, salt, black pepper, red pepper, flakes, pasta, and pasta water.
 Stir gently to combine and let the flavours meld together, and watch how creamy and delicious this becomes.
 At this point, you can add in half of the freshly grated Parmesan cheese and save the other half for sprinkling right before serving.

 Optional Add-In’s and Variations